-NDC Not on the Drug File
+NDC Code Not on the Drug File

-Medicaid can only reimburse drugs whose NDCs are on the Medicaid computer system drug file.
-If the NDC is not on the Medicaid drug file, the provider may contact the Pharmacy Benefits Management (PBM) Help Desk and request that the drug be added.
+Medicaid can only reimburse drugs whose NDC codes are on the Medicaid computer system drug file.
+If the NDC code is not on the Medicaid drug file, the provider may contact the Pharmacy Benefits Management (PBM) Help Desk and request that the drug be added.
 Drugs may be added in accordance with program policy and/or manufacturer participation in the federal drug rebate program.
-(See Section 37.5.4 for contact information).
+(See Appendix 37.5.4 for contact information.)